axibase/axibase-charts/syntax/functions.md

 ![](images/options:fieldPath:string.png)

-To fill dropdown with options in which value is retrieved from `name` field of metric descriptor and text from tag `description` or tag `documentation`, if descriptor has no value for tag `description`, we can use `textFieldPath` as array.
+Fill the dropdown with values retrieved from the `name` field of the metric descriptor and the text from the tag `description` or tag `documentation`, if the descriptor has no value for the tag `description`, we can use `textFieldPath` as an array.

 ```
   [dropdown]